Geometric Bounds for Persistence

 In applied algebraic topology, many persistence modules arise as follows.

-\begin{defn} [Persistent Homology of a filtration] For any $k\geq 0$, applying the $k$-dimensional \emph{reduced} homology functor (with coefficients in a field $\mathbb{F}$) to a filtration $\Delta_\bullet =\big(\Delta_r,\iota_{r,s} \big)_{0<r\leq s}$ produces the persistence (homology) module $\Hom_k(\Delta_\bullet,\mathbb{F})=(\Hom_k(\Delta_r;\mathbb{F}),\Phi^k_{r,s})_{0<r\leq s}$ where the morphisms $\Phi^k_{r,s}$ are those induced by $\iota_{r,s}$.\footnote{Note that we are using reduced homology in our definition in order to dispense with the usual infinite length bar at the level of degree zero persistent homology.} \end{defn}
+\begin{defn} [Persistent Homology of a Filtration] For any $k\geq 0$, applying the $k$-dimensional \emph{reduced} homology functor (with coefficients in a field $\mathbb{F}$) to a filtration $\Delta_\bullet =\big(\Delta_r,\iota_{r,s} \big)_{0<r\leq s}$ produces the persistence (homology) module $\Hom_k(\Delta_\bullet;\mathbb{F})=(\Hom_k(\Delta_r;\mathbb{F}),\Phi^k_{r,s})_{0<r\leq s}$ where the morphisms $\Phi^k_{r,s}$ are those induced by $\iota_{r,s}$.\footnote{Note that we are using reduced homology in our definition in order to dispense with the usual infinite length bar at the level of degree zero persistent homology.} \end{defn}

-In what follows we will often drop the field $\mathbb{F}$ from the notation.
+\begin{framed} In what follows we will drop the field $\mathbb{F}$ from the notation since all of our results hold for an arbitrary choice of $\mathbb{F}$. \end{framed}

 Under suitable assumptions, the persistence modules obtained from filtrations, as described above, are interval decomposable.
 In particular, the persistence modules obtained from neighborhood filtrations of compact subsets of a Banach space are interval decomposable (so that they admit barcodes).

 \begin{thm}[{\cite[Theorem 1]{lim2020vietoris}}] Assume $\X$ is a compact subset of a Banach space $\Y$.
 Then there is a (unique) persistence barcode associated to the persistence module $\Hom_k(\C_\bullet(\X\subset \Y))$.
 In particular, $\Hom_k(\V_\bullet(\X))$ admits (unique) persistence barcode.\footnote{In \cite[Theorem 1]{lim2020vietoris} the authors only contemplate the case of the $\Y$ being equal to $L^\infty(\X)$ for some compact metric space $\X$.
 However, the proof of their result directly applies to the setting in the statement.} \end{thm}